nikita-sharov/docs.de-de/applications-for-employment/parkside/product-owner.md

 How often was Parkside asked to step in with its 10+ (the mordern version of "over 10") years of experience exactly?
 Twice?
 Thrice?
 (By LinkedIn?)

-> LinkedIn is the world’s largest social networking platform (500 million users), designed for the business world.

-LinkedIn is not (and never was) *the world's largest social networking platform*.
-Facebook or Instagram (see your accounts there).

-> LinkedIn ist die weltweit größte Social Business Plattform mit mehr als 500 Millionen Usern.

-Das kann sein.

 > Features
 > Parkside was responsible for the iOS and Android apps for LinkedIn Learning [...]